16 Days Birding Safari And Gorilla Trekking Tour

 Day 11: TRANSFER TO BWINDI IMPENETRABLE NATIONAL PARK

-Early Birding in Maramagambo Forest then check out to continue southward this morning toward Bwindi Impenetrable National Park, we will pass through the southern extremity of Queen Elizabeth National Park, where there is a chance of encountering tree-climbing Lions in the Ishasha sector.
-We will carry a packed lunch to enjoy on the way.
 NOTE: Bwindi National Park’s claim to Ornithological fame is that it contains atleast 23 of the 41 highly localized Albertine Rift endemics, including: Grauer’s Warbler, Black-faced Apalis, Re-throated Alethe, Yellow-eyed Black-Flycatcher, Ruwenzori Batis, Blue-headed Sunbird, Strange Weaver, Dusky and Shelley’s Crimson wing, Grauber’s Broadbill, Handsome Francolin, Montane Nightjar, Grauer’s Swamp Warbler, Neumann’s Warbler, and Red-faced Woodland-Warbler.
 We’ll stay at Gorilla Camp, located deep inside Bwindi Impenetrable Forest, a UNESCO World Heritage site, this is a remote, eight-tent camp.
-Overnight at the lodge

 12